 Secretary's Honors Program

-The Secretary’s Honors Program (SHP), announced by Secretary Napolitano in October 2012, is a new recruitment initiative for exceptional recent graduates.
-SHP offers professional development and training opportunities for talented entry-level people focused on DHS careers in cybersecurity, information technology, management, emergency management, policy and law.
+The Secretary’s Honors Program (SHP), announced by former Secretary of Homeland Security Janet Napolitano in October 2012, is a highly competitive, premier program for exceptional entry-level professionals looking for a career at DHS.
+The SHP offers professional development and training opportunities through fellowships in areas such as cybersecurity, information technology, management, emergency management, policy and law.

 The Pathways Programs offer clear paths to Federal internships for students from high school through post-graduate school and to careers for recent graduates, and provide meaningful training and career development opportunities for individuals who are at the beginning of their Federal service.
 As a student or recent graduate, you can begin your career in the Federal government by choosing the path that best describes you and where you are in your academics.